 Don Hassler recalls his school days, learning clarinet and saxophone, and playing in school bands.
 He was a working musician in Phoenix, with a Master in Music Performance degree from Arizona State University (2000).

 Military Band Years

 Don Hassler recalls his years in military bands from 1948-1965, including in the Illinois National Guard and the US Army Reserve.

 Damon "Bud" Hassler Don Hassler's uncle, whose early musical career was closely intertwined with the rise of jazz and swing music.

 Memorial Don Hassler, June 6, 1929 - August 20, 2013.

 Bill Muster History

-BillMuster.com more biographical information on Bill Muster, including the Delta Queen Steamboat, SATW Photo Competition, and Muster Foundation.
+BillMuster.com more biographical information, including the Delta Queen Steamboat, SATW Photo Competition, Muzak, and Muster Foundation.

-Interview with Nori Muster Nori talks about her parents, her writing career, and why she built the Capitol Records history website.
+2008 Interview with Nori - on her work, her parents, and the purpose of the Capitol Records history site.